gmegidish/dangerous-dave-re/README.md

 Tag 0×8001: 100 points inside a closet
 ```

-The level-to-png.py script rasterizes a level previously unpacked with unpack-level.py.
+The `level-to-png.py` script rasterizes a level previously unpacked with `unpack-level.py`.
 Here is the first level; you may notice that some of tiles are never seen on screen.
 There’s also a modified copy, which was made using my level editor.

 level01.dd2

 !(Dangerous Dave level 1)[images/level01.png]

 ## Part 6: Wait, something is missing

 Something was clearly missing!
 I have been digging the files again, how could I have missed it??
 It just wasn’t there!

 Whenever Dave died, he did it in style: at the center of the screen appeared a very small animation, showing Dave slashed, slimed, beat, chopped or killed in some form or another.
 Each such animation sequence is 5 frames long, with a delay of ~500ms between them.
 The reason why I couldn’t find these graphics easily, was because they have no data file of their own.

-Data has been embedded inside the executable, for an obvious reason: the .exe file is actually compressed with PKLITE (LZ91 signature).
+Data has been embedded inside the executable, for this reason: the .exe file is actually compressed with PKLITE (LZ91 variant).
 This compression is much stronger than the Huffman compression used for backgrounds, and since these graphics are required for each and every level, I guess it makes sense that they were placed inside the executable.

 I call this one “the-death-of-dave”:

 ![Deaths of Dave](images/deaths-of-dave.png)

-## Part 7: What’s next for Dave?
+## Part 7: Links

 As I mentioned earlier, I am passionate about making a new Dave episode.
-There are actually 7 other Dangerous Dave games, but nobody speaks of them.
+There are actually 7 other Dangerous Dave games, but they get less attention.

-I am talking about a game that is featuring Dave’s cold personality, with Metal Slug-like levels and Castlevania-like bosses, and of course Paul Robertson’s mighty Pirate Baby’s Cabana Battle Street Fighter 2006-like body count and blood-sprinklers.

-I have some ideas brewing up for some time now.
-I am looking for people with strong passion for making games.
-If you are a graphics artist, either backgrounds or pixelart, make sure you contact me :)

-This is it.
-I hope you enjoyed reading this article.
+**This is it.** I hope you enjoyed reading this article.
 Writing the first of a series is always the most difficult, so please make sure you point out what you liked and what you didn’t like in these pages; that way I can learn from mistakes and make better articles.

 These are the programs used and mentioned throughout the article: